zdTang/AspNet-Rocky-Tang/ASP-Rocky-Tang/Rocky/README.txt

   ## sweetalert  library
   #  https://sweetalert2.github.io/

   in the summary view,   if we clicked the submit, if the credit card information is correct, then the form will be submitted without caring about if other information is not valid.

   I check it and find the 'submit' button is part of 'Braintree', maybe it is the reason.

+##  for these tap helpers. make sure they can work as expected !!!
+asp-action="ShipOrder"

+If using 'formaction' format, must add controller name formaction="/Order/ShipOrder"  //   it muse use the full path !

+##Seeding

+password policy, if password is too simple, creating the user will fail ! and no error has been reported !!!
+Make sure the first admin to be created successfully!

+How to check if user has been created successfully ?? how to customize the password create policies ??

+##  awaiter()   study async